blakeharris3/blackjack/README.md

 - *If User exceeds 21, User loses regardless of the Dealer's hand*

 - *If User draws an Ace and 10/Face Card, User was dealt a Blackjack and will receive 3:2 of their placed bet*

+### Struggles

+- Determining whether an Ace is going to count as 1 or 11 based off the hand that the user or dealer has.

+- Clearing the board and 'shuffling' the deck after that hand has concluded.